toutjavascript/infollama-proxy/README.md

 ## Features

-- Run a proxy with token that accesses to Ollama server API.
+- Run a proxy protected with tokens to access to Ollama server API, on localhost, LAN and WAN
-- Retrieve and display a list of models from an Ollama server.
+- Retrieve and display the list of runinng and avaiable models from Ollama server.
 - Display usefull details about Ollama server (models, running models, size, ram usage, ...) and some hardware informations.

 ## Requirements